PinJui/FDRL/README.md

 ## Training
 1. First download the pretrained resnet18 and put it in backbone folder
-2. To train the model use the following command:
+2. To train the model according to the paper use the following command:
 ```
 python train.py --exp_name {name_for_exp}
 ```